 Currently, there is only one example of this coin that is legal to own.
 Dubbed the Farouk-Fenton 1933 Saint-Gaudens Double Eagle, researchers traced the coin was legally exported to Egypt for King Farouk.

 In 2002, the coin sold at auction for $7,590,020 to a private collector.
 As part of the settlement that made the auction necessary, the proceeds were divided between the United States government and British coin dealer Stephen Fenton.
 The FBI arrested Fenton trying to sell the coin at the Waldorf Astoria Hotel in 1998.

-The price paid for this coin was the most paid for a single coin until the sale of the 1794 silver dollar sold for $10,016,875 in January 2013.
+The sale price stood as the most paid for a single coin until the sale of the 1794 silver dollar sold for $10,016,875 in January 2013.
 While the 1794 silver dollar had a great story, nothing compares to the sale of the coin known as the Farouk-Fenton Double Eagle.

-Purchased from Kolbe & Fanning during a recent sale, the catalog is a special hardbound edition with over 50-pages about the coin, this sale, and its history.
-Most of the contents was written by David Tripp who was then the director of Sotheby’s coin, tapestry, and musical instrument departments.
+I purchased the auction catalog from Kolbe & Fanning during a recent sale.
+It is a special hardbound edition with over 50-pages about the coin, this sale, and its history.
+Most of the contents were written by David Tripp, who was then the director of Sotheby’s coin, tapestry, and musical instrument departments.
 Tripp later expanded on what he wrote for the catalog and published Illegal Tender: Gold, Greed, and the Mystery of the Lost 1933 Double Eagle.

 It was a beautifully produced auction catalog.
 Even though the catalog is a summary of Tripp’s book, it is a piece of numismatic history.
 And since I cannot afford the coins, I bought the book instead of the coin.